 Or, maybe you are currently an editor for your school newspaper, and you want to one day open a restaurant.
 Map out where you want to go, with concrete milestones, as if it were a four-phase project.

 It doesn't matter that you might change your mind or that, very likely, your detailed plan won't, uh, go according to plan.
 It probably won't.
 But plan it anyways.
 It will lay down that clear path for you to follow, which'll allow you to build momentum, preventing you from getting stuck.

 Remember, you can always revise your plan later.

 [For other great hacks to get you off your arse, check out our comprehensive list of ways to stay motivated when you want to procrastinate.]

 What's the best way to choose a career path?

 Start with learning.

 How can you prepare for a career when you don't know what it will be?
 Get good at learning.
 Develop good study habits.
 Learn how to take good notes.
 Find a learning style that works for you.
 Get good at motivating yourself to study.
 And then get the good grades that'll alllw you freedom of choice.

-If you are a good learner and you do well in school, whatever the area, you'll have what you need to succeed in any (all) of the careers you choose.
+If you are a good learner and you do well in school and college, whatever the area, you'll have what you need to rise to the challenge of any (or all) of the careers you choose.